AnswerDotAI/rerankers/README.md

 - ✅ RankGPT (Available both via the original RankGPT implementation and the improved RankLLM one)
 - ✅ T5-based pointwise rankers (InRanker, MonoT5...)
 - ✅ LLM-based pointwise rankers (BAAI/bge-reranker-v2.5-gemma2-lightweight, etc...)
-- ✅ Cohere, Jina, Voyage,  MixedBread, and Pinecone API rerankers
+- ✅ Cohere, Jina, Voyage,  MixedBread, Pinecone and Isaacus API rerankers
 - ✅ [FlashRank](https://github.com/PrithivirajDamodaran/FlashRank) rerankers (ONNX-optimised models, very fast on CPU)
 - ✅ ColBERT-based reranker - not a model initially designed for reranking, but does perform quite strongly in some cases.
 Implementation is lightweight, based only on transformers.
 - 🟠⭐ RankLLM/RankZephyr: supported by wrapping the [rank-llm library](https://github.com/castorini/rank_llm) library!
 Support for RankZephyr/RankVicuna is untested, but RankLLM + GPT models fully works!